 Jennifer effectively places little emphases of light within a larger, darker, area to keep the eye moving around the central figure.

-5. The converging path.
-Another historical classic, this path uses perspective lines to point toward a single spot in the painting.
+Another historical classic (and one that many artists learn first) this path uses perspective lines to point toward a single spot in the painting.
 The example below is by Marc Hanson.

 6. The gradation path

 Here the eye is guided by an overall gradation or transition of color from one area of the painting to another.
 Colin Page has subtly transitioned light to dark and warm to cool from the bottom up in this painting.